-8 ways to un-invite junk from your home
+8 ways to break up with your junk

 Image

-If you’re ready to reclaim your space and break the cycle, here are 8 easy ways to un-invite junk from your home!
+If you’re ready to reclaim your space and call it quits with the chaos, here are eight easy ways to break up with your junk!

 1. Set limits on items that tend to accumulate

 How many grocery bags does a household need?
 Pick a number, any number.
 Then return extras to the grocery store.
-While you’re at it, return wire hangers to the dry cleaner, and just say no to those promotional freebies like pens and keyrings.
+While you’re at it, part ways with wire hangers, and return them to the dry cleaner.
+Just say no to those promotional freebies like pens and keyrings.
 Setting these limits will ensure you have enough essential items, without feeling overwhelmed by your collection.
 If you need help getting rid of some of these excess items, 1-800-GOT-JUNK? is happy to help clear the clutter!

 3. Plan your purchases